 - Dinner at MSVU Dining Hall on Friday

 - Dinner at MSVU Dining Hall on Saturday

 - Massed choir public performance

-Complete registration information is available from the Nova Scotia Choral Federation.
-Click below to visit the NSCF website and register for Juvenata.
+Complete registration information is coming soon.
+Click below to visit the NSCF website and learn about Juvenata 2018.

 Juvenata 2018 Adjudicators

 Check back soon for information about our 2020 adjudicators!

 Halifax Camerata Singers

 Jeff Joudrey is highly regarded for his vision, musical leadership, and standards of excellence in choral music.
 He is the Artistic Director of the Halifax Camerata Singers, which he founded in 1986.
 Under his direction the choir has developed an enviable reputation for performance excellence and innovative programming.